bbauska/meta-html-css-in-depth/readme.md

   </figure>
 ```

-One last thing to note is that like videos and audio, the web browser
+<p>One last thing to note is that like videos and audio, the web browser
 only supports specific file types.
-These file types are:
+These file types are:</p>

 <ul>
   <li>.APNG -- Animated Portable Network Graphics<br><br></li>